isu-meta/fast-reconcile/README.md

 # FAST-reconcile

-An OpenRefine reconciliation service for [FAST](http://www.oclc.org/research/activities/fast.html?urlm=159754).
+An OpenRefine reconciliation service for [FAST](http://www.oclc.org/research/activities/fast.html?urlm=159754) written in Python.

 > FAST is available as Linked Data, which is an approach to publishing
 > data which enhances the utility of information on the web by making